 I tend to use expansion to highlight and boost unexpected parts of a signal by adjusting attack/release times.
 For instance reverb tail on a vocal track, I use slower attack time as the expander would be still following the initial transient.

-Expansion can be used to bring in body of an instrument by focusing on the lower mids, maybe less harshness on a thin track or less transietns on too much picking in a guitar track.
+Expansion can be used to bring in the body of an instrument by focusing on the lower mids, maybe less harshness on a thin track or less transients on too much picking in a guitar track.

 Your options are many and much like compression; always leave head before it in the signal chain in order to avoid clipping.

-If you like this article, Please subscribe my blog and let me know how you use expansion in your mixes in the comments; Thank you.
+If you like this article, subscribe to my blog and let me know how you use expansion in your mixes in the comments; Thank you.